Snæfellsjökull

 Local nameSnæfellsjökull

 Snæfellsjökull is a 700,000-year-old glacier-capped stratovolcano in western Iceland.
-It is situated on the most western part of the Snæfellsnes peninsula in Iceland.
+It is situated on the westernmost part of the Snæfellsnes peninsula.
 Sometimes it may be seen from the city of Reykjavík over Faxa Bay, at a distance of 120 km.

 Tags VolcanoDormant VolcanoEditor's Choice